robang74/roberto-a-foglietta/319-a-tragedy-in-the-world-of-ufology.md

 ## A tragedy in the world of ufology!

-Tragedy in the world of ufology and crop circle enthusiasts, after 25 years of intense investigations, the mystery is revealed to them with a post on Linkedin (here also reported on Facebook).
+Tragedy in the world of ufology and crop circle enthusiasts, after 25 years of intense investigations, the mystery is revealed to them with a post on Linkedin (and also published on Facebook)..

 We (humans) have bent the wheat stalks, without breaking them, with the same principle by which we have known how to make wicker baskets for over 10 thousand years and we did it to raise funds for the SETI project as a publicity stunt!